lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 - Does not require any statistical assumptions.
 - Can operate on a non-linear and complex relationship between predictors and response variable.

-However, regression trees may have disadvantages such as:
-- high variance, a small change in data may result into different results
-- if there is a linear relationship between the predictor and response, it is better off to use linear regression

 ```R
 #convert Results variable into a factor type
 df.completecase$Result <- factor(df.completecase$Result)
 ```

 The random forest function from [randomForest](https://cran.r-project.org/web/packages/randomForest/randomForest.pdf) package produces an ensemble of trees to make a prediction of the response variable.
-Although bootstrap aggregation of trees is a special version of random forest, random forest improves upon bagged trees by decorrelating the generate trees.
+Although bootstrap aggregation of trees is a special version of random forest, random forest improves upon bagged trees by decorrelating the generated trees.

 The randomForest function operates by:
 - Training set for the current tree is drawn by sampling with replacement, about one-third of the cases are left out of the sample.
 This oob (out-of-bag) data is used to get a running unbiased estimate of the regression error as trees are added to the forest.
 The predicted values of the input data is based on out-of-bag samples.